Why swimming lessons should start when the kids are young!

 My parents didn’t really encourage me to swim a lot when I was a kid, so as a result I wasn’t a really confident swimmer up until I was probably 14 or 15.
 In fact, I had to have proper swimming lessons in high school to build my confidence, as well as tennis lessons.
 It could have been a cultural thing – where my parents are from, there weren’t many swimming pools and beaches weren’t easy to get to.

 However, I didn’t want my kids to have the same lack of confidence as I did, so we got Miss 4 started with swimming lessons when she was 6 months old and Mr 2 when he was 12 months old.
 They love swimming – from that early age they’ve done it in a group setting with a qualified instructor, and when we go to their cousin’s pool or another swimming spot I’m so glad we got them in the water early as they aren’t afraid of the water and with supervision can happily gad about in the pool.
+There are loads of places that you could go to for swimming lessons though (such as this Coast2Coast in North York, but you just have to find one that’s close to you).

 Other reasons for the importance of swimming lessons in childhood are: